RAS-University/robotic-courses/docs/surgical.md

 <a href="#top" id="back-to-top" title="Back to Top">🔝​</a>

-# Surgical Robotic
+# Surgical Robotics

 <!-- bundle exec jekyll serve -->

 - Table of Contents
 {:toc}

-## 0. Keys terms
+## 0. Key terms
-No need any prerequisite, this section is made just to catch your interest, introcuding one part of what robot can do and how this can be useful in the future.
+No deep prerequisites here, this section is just to spark your curiosity and show what surgical robots can do.

-But just before we dive in, here are a few key terms you will see throughout the chapter and videos, take a quick look at them now and the rest will make a lot more sense!
+Before we dive in, have a look at the terms below.
+You will see them throughout the chapter and videos, and having them fresh in mind will make everything that follows much clearer!

 | Term | Definition |
 |------|------------|